Master Degree in Automation and Robotics, specialization: Smart Aerospace and Autonomous Systems (SAAS)

 The Chair of Control and Systems Engineering of the Faculty of Computing at Poznan University of Technology (PUT), Poland, and the UFR Sciences et Technologies of Universite d-Evry-Val d’Essonne (UEVE), France offer Master of Science, double degree diploma, in Automation and Robotics with specialization Smart Aerospace and Autonomous Systems (SAAS)- Autonomiczne Systemy Latające na kierunku Automatyka i Robotyka.

-To be admitted as a first year Master’s student, an applicant must have earned a Bachelor’s degree or its equivalent in engineering or applied sciences, obtained with good mark, with a qualification in aeronautics, electrical engineering, computer science engineering, systems engineering, mechanical engineering and mechatronics.
+To be admitted as a first year Master’s student, an applicant must have earned a Bachelor’s degree or its equivalent in engineering or applied sciences, obtained with a good mark, with a qualification in aeronautics, electrical engineering, computer science engineering, systems engineering, mechanical engineering, and mechatronics.